-73. School board of studies
+72. School board of studies

-- (1) A school board of studies is established for each school. - (2) A school board of studies consists of - - (a) the vice-chancellor by virtue of his or her office; - (b) the vice-principal academic affairs and research by virtue of his or her office; - (c) the registrar or his or her representative; - (d) the executive dean of the faculty who serves as chairperson; - (e) the deputy dean of the school; - (f) the professors; - (g) all lecturers of that school; - (h) such other persons as the school board of studies itself may from time to time determine: and - (i) two students who are members of the school. - (3) Persons invited to a meeting of the school board of studies who are not members of the school may take part in the discussions but may not vote. - (4) A school board of studies meets once a term at such time and place as may be determined by the school board of studies itself. - (5) The dates of such meetings contemplated in subparagraph (4) must be reflected in the University calendar. - (6) A special meeting of a school board of studies, of which not less than 24 hours notice must be given to all members, may be convened by the executive dean at any time, if the reason for convening such a meeting is clearly stated. - (7) Subject to the provisions of subparagraph (6), a special meeting of the school board of studies may also be convened by the executive dean or vice executive dean at the written request of at least one third of the members of the school board of studies if the purpose of such meeting is clearly stated in such a request and no other matter is dealt with at such a meeting, except the one stated in the request.
+(1) A school board of studies is established for each school.

+(2) A school board of studies consists of -

+- (a) the vice-chancellor by virtue of his or her office; - (b) the deputy vice-chancellor academic by virtue of his or her office; - (c) the registrar or his or her representative; - (d) the dean of the school who serves as chairperson; - (e) the vice dean of the school; - (f) the professors; - (g) all lecturers of that school; - (h) such other persons as the school board of studies itself may from time to time determine; and - (i) the chairperson of the school council and one (1) student who is a member of the council.

+(3) Persons invited to a meeting of the school board of studies who are not members of the school may take part in the discussions but shall not vote.

+(4) A school board of studies meets once a term at such time and place as may be determined by the school board of studies itself.

+(5) The dates of such meetings contemplated in subparagraph (4) must be reflected in the University calendar.

+(6) A special meeting of a school board of studies, of which not less than 24 hours notice must be given to all members, may be convened by the dean at any time, if the reason for convening such a meeting is clearly stated.

+(7) Subject to the provisions of subparagraph (6), a special meeting of the school board of studies may also be convened by the dean or deputy dean at the written request of at least one third of the members of the school board of studies if the purpose of such meeting is clearly stated in such a request and no other matter is dealt with at such a meeting, except the one stated in the request.

-- (8) The date, time and venue of all special meetings are determined by the executive dean and no elections or nominations of persons into offices within the school may be conducted at such special meetings. - (9) A quorum comprises one half plus one member of the total voting membership of the board.
+(8) The date, time and venue of all special meetings are determined by the dean and no elections or nominations of persons into offices within the school may be conducted at such special meetings.

+(9) A quorum comprises one half plus one member of the total voting membership of the board.

-74. Functions of school board of studies
+73. Functions of school board of studies